Gtaray/NaturalSelection/README.md

 ## Targeting

-You can also target tokens within a stack either by holding Control when you select the token stack, or by holding Control when you select the token from the popup window
+You can also target tokens within a stack either by holding Control when you select the token stack, or by holding Control when you select the token from the popup window.

+Tokens that are targeted by the currently selected token will display a small reticle icon in the top-right of their token in the selector window.
 ![Targeting](https://user-images.githubusercontent.com/1416356/208998639-4447cff8-61dd-47ee-a449-3fd4441b5b9e.gif)

 ## Drag/Drop